Sugar and calories in alcohol and non-alcoholic drinks

-Consider also that artificial sweeteners may distort your perception of what is and isn’t a healthy food.
+Consider also that artificial sweeteners may distort your perception of what is and isn’t healthy food.
 If you can drink something that tastes sweet yet has zero calories, you may lose your focus on what is and isn’t calorific and nutritionally sound.
-Some people will justify eating foods containing high levels of saturated fat by drinking zero calorie drinks.
+Some people will justify eating foods containing high levels of saturated fat by drinking zero-calorie drinks.

 Whilst the sugar content of non-alcoholic drinks is usually as high or higher than their alcoholic counterparts, it does not mean you are always drinking more calories.
 Some soft drinks are lower in calorie count.
 With 7 calories per gram, the number of calories in alcohol is second only to fat which has 9 calories per gram.

 For example, Bavaria alcohol-free wheat beer contains 3.6g of sugar.
 Hoegarden’s full-strength wheat beer contains just 0.1g of sugar.
 But the overall calorie content of Bavaria is only 27kcal, while Hoegarden’s is 58.6kcal.
 So you may want to think about where you are happiest to make your compromise.
 Are you wanting to reduce calories?
 Then maybe an alcohol-free beer is a better option, despite its sugar content.

 What alcohol-free drinks to have?